dubiacc/website/articles/en/annulments/index.md

-No. Jesus allows for physical separation in Matthew 19:9, but not for divorce and remarriage in Luke 16:18.
-Canon Law allows for "divortium imperfectum" and a ban on sacraments for the guilty party - however, what God has put together let no man separate.
+Jesus allows for physical separation in Matthew 19:9, but not for divorce and remarriage in Luke 16:18.
+Canon Law allows for "divortium imperfectum" and a ban on sacraments for the guilty party - however, a "divortium perfectum" is only permissible under extremely specific circumstances.

 # Are Annulments Catholic?